 The more the no. of cores, the higher is the power consumed by the CPU.
 This is because when the CPU is on, it supplies power to all the cores simultaneously & not just to one at a single point in time.

 As you can predict, the more the cores, the more is the heat generated by the processor.
 Therefore, in Quad-Core processors, manufacturers have to come up with better cooling solutions.

-The price of a processor doesn’t depend on ‘dual-core’ or ‘quad-core’.
+The price of a processor doesn’t depend on cores.
 It depends on the clock speed & architecture of the core.
-But if clock speed & architecture of both ‘dual-core’ & ‘quad-core’ are same then ‘quad-core’ i.e. more no. of cores will fetch a much higher price.
+But if clock speed & architecture of both ‘dual-core’ & ‘quad-core’ are the same then ‘quad-core’ i.e. more no. of cores will fetch a much higher price.